Celery – The Best Vegetable for the HeartReading time: 8 min

-If you want to know more about this wonderful plant, keep reading.
+If you want to know more about celery health benefits, keep reading.

-With us, you will learn all its nutritional value, its benefits, and how to prepare recipes with celery.
+With us, you will learn all its nutritional value benefits and how to prepare recipes with celery.

 Physical description

-Celery has a flavor that is subtle, earthy, and just a touch spicy.
+Celery has a subtle, earthy flavor and is just a touch spicy.

 celery